FREE SHIPPING On Most Orders

 Can I install a ceiling fan if I have a sloped ceiling?

-Aside from hugger fans, most fan canopies (the part that attaches to the ceiling and covers the junction box) can accommodate some degree of slope-usually up to 30 degrees.
-An additional longer downrod may need to be purchased to ensure enough blade clearance.
-For steeper slopes–or in cases where sloped ceiling installation is explicitly not allowed–manufacturers offer sloped-ceiling adaptors, often called angle mounts.
+Aside from hugger fans, most fan canopies (the part that attaches to the ceiling and covers the junction box) can accommodate some degree of slope—usually up to 30 degrees.
+An additional longer downrod may be needed to ensure enough blade clearance.
+For steeper slopes—or in cases where sloped ceiling installation is explicitly not allowed—some manufacturers offer sloped-ceiling adapters, sometimes called angle mounts.

 Do I need a special ceiling or junction box to mount my fan?

-Yes, ceiling fans need to be mounted to junction boxes marked “For Use With Ceiling Fans”; because fans can weight up to 50 pounds and are in motion, these help provide proper support.
-The boxes should be anchored to a ceiling joist, and installation by a licensed electrician is advisable.
+Yes.
+Ceiling fans must be mounted to junction boxes marked “For Use With Ceiling Fans;” because fans can weigh up to 50 pounds and are in motion, these specific J-boxes provide proper support.
+The boxes should be anchored to a ceiling joist, and installation by a licensed electrician is advised.

 Should I buy a ceiling fan with a light kit?